Application firewalls

 But you don’t notice anything, because all of this happens invisibly under the hood.

-Note that one might also want to look at network firewalls which stop whole network protocols from doing stuff, and application sandboxes, which prevent other naughty behaviour by apps, e.g. accessing local files or devies or other services that they should not.
+Note that one might also want to look at network firewalls which stop whole network protocols from doing stuff, and application sandboxes, which prevent other naughty behaviour by apps, e.g. accessing local files or devices or other services that they should not.

 1 macOS